 Programmatic advertising is using software technology to digitally purchase advertising.
 The official programmatic advertising definition is the use of artificial intelligence and machine learning to buy advertising in real-time instead of going through human negotiations and pre-set prices.
 Programmatic advertising can also be referred to as programmatic marketing, or programmatic media buying.
 In a nutshell, it’s using machines to buy ads.

 The popularity of programmatic advertising software is continuously growing.
-In fact an example of programmatic display advertising, 88% of digital display marketing in the United States is projected to be done via programmatic advertising platforms in 2021.
+An example of programmatic display advertising, 88% of digital display marketing in the United States is projected to be done via programmatic advertising platforms in 2021.
 This makes programmatic advertising one of the most used methods of advertising.
 It’s more efficient, faster, and costs less to implement and maintain.
-Consider this – advertisers can scale, consolidate and optimize their targets, the influence they have, and increase the potential of converting clients and customers.
+Consider this – advertisers can scale, consolidate and optimize their targets, and the influence they have, and increase the potential of converting clients and customers.
 Here are some benefits to consider:

 Control and Transparency